Yaroslav Belousov: Bolotnaya Square protest

 A mass protest against Vladimir Putin took place on May 6, 2012, in Bolotnaya Square in Moscow.
 The participants in the demonstration were described in the New York Times as a representation of middle-class Russians opposed to Putin's presidency.

-At the time of the protest, both Belousov and his wife were studying at Moscow State University.
 Both of them attended the protest on Bolotnaya Square.
 Belousov's wife, Tamara Belousova, later said that her husband had attended the protest in part because of his research into political organization methods.
 Belousov himself later stated he attended Bolotnaya Square for to collect data for his university thesis.
 According to his wife, Belousov had gradually become more active in promoting civic discussion.

 According to authorities, 29 police officers and 55 protesters reported injuries, mostly minor, sustained in the violence that erupted during the Bolotnaya Square protest.
 Russian investigators claimed that the violence had been part of an orchestrated plan to destabilize the government.
 Belousov was among those arrested during the protests, and released the same day.
 He denied having taken part in clashes during the demonstration.